Pizza-Ratz/transiter/docs/docs/api/systems.md

 transit system configs, in which case getting feedback from a single request is quicker.

 Return code         | Description
 --------------------|-------------
-`200 OK`            | Returned if the system already exists, in which case this is a no-op.
 `201 CREATED`       | For synchronous installs, returned if the transit system was successfully installed.
 `202 ACCEPTED`      | For asynchronous installs, returned if the install is successfully triggered.
+This does not necessarily mean the system will be succesfully installed.
 `400 BAD REQUEST`   | Returned if the YAML configuration file cannot be retrieved.
 For synchronous installs, this code is also returned if there is any kind of install error.

-## Uninstall a system
+## Uninstall (delete) a system

 `DELETE /systems/<system_id>`